dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 Dart offers multiple ways to make collections like arrays, sets, or dictionaries immutable.

-* If the list is a compile-time constant and shouldn't be modified, use the `const` keyword:<br>
+* If the set is a compile-time constant and shouldn't be modified, use the `const` keyword:<br>
   `const fruits = <String>{'apple', 'orange', 'pear'};`
 * Assign the `Set` to a `final` field, meaning that